-The CXXXIX Act of 2013 on the National Bank of Hungary states that it aims to protect the interests of parties using the services rendered by financial organisations and to strengthen the public confidence in the financial system.
-The main pillars of the consumer protection policy overseen and enforced by the Central Bank are efficient supervision, efficient enforcement of sanctions and the protection of defenceless groups in society.
+The CXXXIX Act of 2013 on the MNB states that it aims to protect the interests of parties using the services rendered by financial organisations and to strengthen the public confidence in the financial system.
+The main pillars of the consumer protection policy overseen and enforced by the MNB are efficient supervision, efficient enforcement of sanctions and the protection of defenceless groups in society.

-The Central Bank, upon request, or of its own motion, monitors compliance with consumer protection provisions of Hungarian law and opens the proceeding.
+The MNB, upon request, or of its own motion, monitors compliance with consumer protection provisions of Hungarian law and opens the proceeding.
 Proceedings for the protection of consumers' interests may not be opened more than five years after the infringement.
 The administrative time limit for these proceedings is six months.
-In this period the Central Bank has the power to carry out trial transactions and to conduct direct inquiries or general inquiries.
-If the Central Bank finds any infringement it may impose sanctions such as:
+During this period, the MNB has the power to carry out trial transactions and to conduct direct inquiries or general inquiries.
+If the MNB finds any infringement it may impose sanctions such as:

-- issue a warning for taking the measures necessary for compliance with the relevant legal provisions, and for eliminating the discrepancies detected; - order the cessation of the infringement; - prohibit any further infringement; - order the infringer to terminate within the prescribed time limit the deficiencies and disparities exposed, and notify the Central Bank concerning the measures carried out to eliminate such deficiencies and disparities; - ban or impose conditions regarding the pursuit of the activity or the supply of services involved in the infringement, until the infringement is eliminated; and - impose a consumer protection fine.
+- issue a warning for taking the measures necessary for compliance with the relevant legal provisions, and for eliminating the discrepancies detected: - · order the cessation of the infringement; - prohibit any further infringement; - order the infringer to terminate within the prescribed time limit the deficiencies and disparities exposed, and notify the MNB concerning the measures carried out to eliminate such deficiencies and disparities; - ban or impose conditions regarding the pursuit of the activity or the supply of services involved in the infringement, until the infringement is eliminated; and - · impose a consumer protection fine.

-The most common practices that have attracted the attention of the Central Bank are practices such as unilateral increment of fees and misinforming consumers.
+The most common practices that have attracted the attention of the MNB are practices such as unilateral increment of fees and misinforming consumers.